 Making the transition from in-person to online training can seem daunting, especially for organizations that haven’t previously offered training modalities online, but it doesn’t have to be.

-In this guide, we’ll walk you through the ins-and-outs of on-demand, online training, and share how-tos and tips for getting started.
+In this guide to online learning, we’ll walk you through the ins-and-outs of on-demand, online training, and share how-tos and tips for getting started.
 Let’s dive in.

 Why Offer On-demand, Digital Training